authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Protocol Client
 -------------

-An entity designed to obtain and correctly interpret the records defined in this specification for the purpose of discovering and fetching published indicators.
+An entity designed to obtain and correctly interpret the records defined in this specification for the purpose of discovering and fetching published Indicators.

 Verifying Protocol Client
 -------------